FortuneStreetModding/Gecko-Codes/README.md

 To Install, add these to your Dolphin GameSettings directory.
 By default: User/Documents/Dolphin Emulator/GameSettings

+Make sure you have Enable Cheats checked in Dolphin under Config.

 The filenames correspond to the Game IDs:

 ST7E01 = Fortune Street